Juangmar/Fay/README.md

 ## Contributing

+*Fay* is an open source project, so anyone can contribute to develop the app, and we encourage you to do so.

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) to know about the code of conduct, the process of commiting and accepting pull requests, along with some tips and recomentations about code standards.
+Even though every pull request will be considered and posibly accepted, there's a [file](https://gist.github.com/PurpleBooth/b24679402957c63ec426) to know about some recomendatios about the code of conduct, the process of commiting and accepting pull requests, along with some tips about code standards.

 ## Authors